 We have a ritual of waking up early morning and while the boys go for Eid ki Namaz, us girls (well, mostly Ammi) prepare a hearty breakfast.
 After having breakfast together, all of us literally pounce on Baba and Ammi and ask for our Eidis as if it’s our hard-earned income that we are demanding.

 Normally Eid comprises of three days but for a huge family like my own, it stretches over to four or five days.
-Lest to say that I actually enjoy the cheesy greetings, the Eidi envelopes, the delicious dry saviyaans and sheer khurma and the chai making rituals which are a definite part of Eid in Pakistan.
+I actually enjoy the cheesy greetings, the Eidi envelopes, the delicious dry saviyaans and sheer khurma and the chai-making rituals which are a definite part of Eid in Pakistan.

 Time spent with the parents and family is without a doubt the best.
 But eventually, daughters have to leave their comfort zone, their happy place – their childhood altogether.
 This time next year supposedly I’ll have to behave like a responsible grown-up who has a household of her own to handle.
 Yikes!